What Does Asbestos Look Like?

 Existing structures built within a certain time period may still contain asbestos, requiring special attention to the removal process.

-Examples of construction products made with asbestos include:
+products made with asbestos include:

 - Roofing and siding shingles